kenetec/aloopi/README.md

 # aloopi
 **Another Lua OOP Implementation.**

-aloopi provides a neat solution to OOP in Lua that includes:
+aloopi provides a neat and clean solution to OOP in Lua that includes:

 + **Classes**
     + Inheritance